What’s Happening This Week

 After learning about different time zones, ask your students to plan a video conference with a class from a different country or from a different time zone in the United States.
 As they plan, ask students to:

-If you decide to carry out an actual video conference, the webpage Easy Video Conferencing in Schools will help you get started.
-Alternatively, divide your class into two groups and allow them to conference with one group playing the role of the class from another time zone.
+If you decide not to carry out an actual video conference, alternatively, divide your class into two groups and allow them to conference with one group playing the role of the class from another time zone.

 - A Brief History of Time Zones